andykilroy/mcast/README.md

 # MCast

-A small diagnostic tool to help determine whether multicast UDP is functioning.
+A command line tool to listen for or send multicast UDP datagrams.

+This was originally motivated by an occasion where people believed multicast was enabled on the network but was actually misconfigured.
+The tool acts as a means for a user to send test datagrams while a network admin is performing a packet capture, possibly on a different host/device to where the mcast tool is being invoked.

-For example, to listen on a multicast address 231.0.3.1 port 4001, on the network interface identified by 192.168.1.177:
+To listen on a multicast address 231.0.3.1 port 4001, on the network interface identified by 192.168.1.177:

 ```
 $ mcast listen 231.0.3.1 4001 192.168.1.177